jahanarun/blog/content/en/post/nextcloud-photosync/index.md

 ---
 date: "2022-08-04T22:32:03+05:30"
-description: Simple way to view photos from your family's mobile devices synced to nextcloud
+description: Simple way to view photos from all of your family's mobile devices in one place
 featured_image: ""
 tags:
 - guide
 - nextcloud
 - photoprism
 - docker
-title: Unified gallery view of all photos from your family
+- ofelia
+- unified
+- photo
+title: Connect Photoprism with Nextcloud
 draft: false
 ---

+[Nextcloud](https://github.com/nextcloud) is a great app to be used as your private cloud.
+Once you have setup Nextcloud and have created user accounts in it, you can then use the phone app to configure auto-sync of your phone's camera photos.
+This works well for every user individually.

-Let's say you want all the photos taken by your family (with multiple devices) to be available in one place so that you can have a unified gallery look.
+But now, what if you want all the photos taken by your family (with multiple devices) to be available in one place so that you can have a unified gallery look.

-The ideal tools to use in this case would be [Photoprism](https://github.com/photoprism/photoprism) and [Nextcloud](https://github.com/nextcloud).
+The ideal tool to use in this case would be [Photoprism](https://github.com/photoprism/photoprism) and configure it to use Nextcloud's data folder.

 ## Docker compose files
 I use below docker compose setup Nextcloud and Photoprism.